-Note: The GSC is usually programmed to treat a diagnostic code with the pressure sensor as an alarm fault (P04 = 0).
-If the GSC is programmed to treat a fault with the pressure sensor as a shutdown fault (P04 = 1), then diagnostic codes are automatically shown on the upper display.
+Note: The GSC is usually programmed to treat a fault with the oil pressure sensor as an alarm fault (P04 = 0).
+The GSC is usually programmed to treat a fault with the oil pressure sensor as a shutdown fault (P04 = 1).
+The diagnostic codes are automatically shown on the upper display.